 Mortality shows the number of deaths in a particular population.
 It is expressed as the number of deaths per 100,000 people per year.
 It is measured with the help of systems such as SAPS II and III, APACHE-II, Glasgow, Coma scale, etc.

-To get an in-depth understanding of Morbidity and Morality register to BYJU’S. Keep visiting BYJU’S for latest updates on various Biology topics.
+To know more about the difference between morbidity and mortality, register at BYJU’S. Keep visiting BYJU’S for the latest updates on various Biology topics.

 Some important links: